ONSdigital/census-rm-performance-tests/README.md

 ## Sample files
 This test is designed to run a performance test against a representative sample file with all treatment codes.
 Three dummy [sample files](/resources/sample_files) of various sizes have already been generated in the repo.
+There is also a 3.5 million row sample file is stored in a bucket, at > 700mb it's too large to leave in the repo

 ## Run locally
 You can run the tests locally against the [census-rm-docker-dev](https://github.com/ONSdigital/census-rm-docker-dev) services but note that these may have issues with the full sample depending on your docker resource allocation.